viktoriousss/tanzu-demo-essentials/tap/tap-scripted-installation-cloud/readme.md

 * One of the public clouds (Amazon, Azure, Google) or a pre-provisioned K8S cluster and registry
 * Tanzu Net

-Script is tested on MacOS but will probably also work on Linux (after some minor adjustments)
+Script is tested on MacOS but will probably also work on Linux (after some minor adjustments).
+Note that deployment to EKS is not yet fully operational and work-in-progress.